Are you a small or medium-sized business owner looking to establish an online presence?

 Shopify has a market share of 10.03% among the first million websites, making it the third-largest e-commerce platform in 2018.
-Using Shopify’s CMS platform to develop eCommerce or online stores has benefitted numerous businesses because of the various advantages it provides.
+Using Shopify’s CMS platform to develop eCommerce or online stores has benefitted numerous businesses because of its various advantages.

 As a content management system (CMS), Shopify enables its users to create, manage, and edit web content.
 Even though it’s technically a content management system (CMS), it has a wide range of other capabilities that make it a powerful e-commerce tool.
 The most intriguing feature is the simplicity with which it may be edited and reworked.

-In terms of Usability, Shopify allows users to include a blog within the store, images, and photos of the products, as well as integration of multiple tools which help in optimization and improvement of the experience of the website’s users.
+In terms of Usability, Shopify allows users to include a blog within the store, images, and photos of the products, as well as integration of multiple tools which help optimize and improve the experience of the website’s users.

-One of the best features of Shopify is its convenience to use and the ease it provides not only in its development but also in its maintenance.
+One of the best features of Shopify is its convenience to use and the ease it provides in its development and maintenance.
 From payments to hosting and security updates, Shopify has made it all easy to use.

 Another prominent feature of Shopify is that it has an abundance of security.
 The platform has a distinctive SSL (Secure Socker Layer) certificate, which is addressed as essential to do an online business transaction.
 Shopify has enabled encryption to prevent any theft of confidential information.